DanielMoscoso/100day_challenge/Readme.txt

 		-Pong module separated into functions.
 		-The users have a little bit more time between game resets, and they can also choose how many games to play (currently 'lives' has to be changed in the code).
+		-Now the game asks the user how many games the player wants to play.
+It also checks if the players are in a tie, if they are, then they can play one last
+		 round: SUDDEN DEATH.
+I also separated the functions to make it easier to navigate.
 ===============================================================================